Pence, Pompeo meet Erdogan in Turkey over Syria offensive | DW | 17.10.2019

-A US delegation led by Vice President Mike Pence is meeting Turkish president Recep Tayyip Erdogan in an attempt to veer him away from his military offensive in northeastern Syria.
+A US delegation led by Vice President Mike Pence is meeting Turkish President Recep Tayyip Erdogan in an attempt to steer him away from his military offensive in northeastern Syria.
 The delegation faces a herculean task.

 US Vice President Mike Pence landed in Ankara on Thursday in a bid to persuade Turkish President Recep Tayyip Erdogan to halt his country's military incursion into northeastern Syria.
 The vice president is accompanied by Secretary of State Mike Pompeo and White House National Security Adviser Robert O'Brien.

-Pence will meet Erdogan at around 11:30 GMT, while Pompeo and other officials are expected to hold talks with their Turkish counterparts.
+Pence is meeting Erdogan, while Pompeo and other officials are expected to hold talks with their Turkish counterparts.
 Erdogan initially refused to meet the US delegation, saying he would only speak to President Donald Trump, before backtracking.

 Turkey launched its long-threatened military operation in northeastern Syria last week targeting a US-backed, Kurdish-led militia alliance, after a US decision to withdraw from the border.